gwillis-inovacon/discourse-theme/README.md

 ## Support

 For support and questions:
-- Create an issue in the repository
+- Create an issue in this repository
 - Join the YoDev community discussions
-- Contact the theme maintainers

 ---

 **Note**: Some features like Reddit-style voting require additional Discourse plugins to be fully functional.
-The theme provides the visual styling and basic JavaScript interactions.